-The Michael Stairs Memorial Concert brings a renowned musician to campus to perform in Centennial Hall and spend time in a master class with Haverford students.
+The Michael Stairs Memorial Concert brings a renowned musician to perform and spend time in a master class with Haverford students.
 The event aims to celebrate music as an academic discipline as well as a source of inspiration and joy.

 David Kim, Philadelphia Orchestra (2019)

 Brandon Michael Nase is an artist, performer, producer, and activist currently based in New York City.
 Brandon is celebrated for the versatility of his instrument, his powerful vision as an artist, and his commitment to racial justice.